What Does an Insurance Adjuster Do and Why Does it Matter?

 Determining if There is Coverage

 As noted, one key issue that must always be determined is if there is insurance coverage.
-Many insurance policies have exclusions and other language that might exclude the particular accident from coverage under the policy.
+Many insurance policies have exclusions and another language that might exclude the particular accident from coverage under the policy.
 Part of what an adjuster does is make an initial determination if coverage exists.
 If there is no coverage, then the insurance claim will be denied.
 Tasks here include reviewing the insurance policy and making sure that the policy is valid.
 For example, the adjuster will make sure that the policyholder paid the required premiums.

 Determining the Value of the Claim